-Then, connect the modules as shown in Figure Connecting a subset of the modules to be grouped as a SubWorkflow.
+Connect the modules as shown in Figure Connecting a subset of the modules to be grouped as a SubWorkflow.

-Figure 4.1: Connecting a subset of the modules to be grouped as a SubWorkflow cause we have more than one module, we need to create a Group or a SubWorkflow to identify the entire function.
+Figure 4.1: Connecting a subset of the modules to be grouped as a SubWorkflow

+These modules represent the function we wish to map: each element of the input list will be processed using them.
+Because we have more than one module, we need to create a Group or a SubWorkflow to identify the entire function.
 The InputPort and the OutputPort modules are necessary to expose these ports in the Group/SubWorkflow structure.